PromtEngineer/Verbi/README.md

    ```shell
       fastapi run main.py
    ```
+   > **Note:** To allow Verbi to query the FastWhisperAPI for transcription, ensure that the FastAPI server is running in a separate terminal in the background.

    ***Alternative Setup and Run Methods***

    The API can also run directly on a Docker container or in Google Colab.